 About Stock Lending

 Stock Lending gives you the opportunity to earn extra income on stocks you already own.
-Once you turn on Stock Lending, we do the work to find borrowers for your stocks and you get paid monthly if there’s a match.
-If your stocks are on loan, you’ll still be able to sell them at any time and realize gains or losses as you would otherwise.
+After you enable Stock Lending, if we borrow your stock, you’re paid monthly for the loan.
+If your stocks are on loan, you can still sell them at any time and realize gains or losses as you would otherwise.

-To be eligible for Stock Lending, you’ll need to have one of the following:
+To be eligible for Stock Lending, you need to have one of the following:

 • At least $5,000 in total account value